News & Notices

 For the first time in over 200 years, the Sumner County legislative body convened at the historic Douglass-Clark House on Monday, July 21.
 The event was attended by over 350 people and included a re-enactment of a County Court meeting from the late 1780s and the introduction of descendants of the Douglass and Clark families.
 County Executive Anthony Holt dedicated the newly restored historic structure which served as one of Sumner County's earliest courthouses.

 To view NewsChannel5's coverage of the evening, click here.

-Early voting for the May 6 primary runs April 16-May 1 at the Sumner County Administration Building, 355 N. Belvedere Dr. in Gallatin.
-Hours are 8 a.m. to 4:30 p.m. weekdays and 9 a.m. to 3 p.m. on the two Saturdays.
+Early voting for the Thursday, Aug.
+7, 2014 Sumner County general election, state and federal primaries and a state general election for the retention of statewide judges continues through Saturday, Aug.
+2 at the Sumner County Administration Building, 355 N. Belvedere Dr., Gallatin.
+Hours are 8 a.m. to 4:30 p.m.
+Mondays through Fridays and 9 a.m. to noon on Saturdays.

-Sumner County is the third healthiest of Tennessee's 95 counties, according to a new report.
+Sumner County remains the third healthiest of Tennessee's 95 counties, according to a recent report.

-This is the fourth year of the Rankings, published online at www.countyhealthrankings.org by the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute.
+This is the fifth year of the rankings, published online at www.countyhealthrankings.org by the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute.